wayoda/LedControl/docs/hardware.rst

 probably need an external power-supply.
 More on this in section :ref:`Power supply issues <PowerSupply>`.

 Arduino interface
 +++++++++++++++++
 The ``Gnd``-Pins of the ``MAX72XX`` have to be connected to one of the ``Gnd``-Pins on the Arduino board.
 That makes both circuits work on the same voltage-level.
-The positive power-supply pins (``+5V/Vcc``) can be connected to the Arduino-board for a limited number of Led's.(See :ref:`Power supply issues <PowerSupply>` for details.)
+The positive power-supply pins (``+5V/Vcc``) can directly be connected to the Arduino-board only for a limited number of Led's.(See :ref:`Power supply issues <PowerSupply>` for details.)

 The three signal lines (``DIn,CLK,Load(/CS)``) have to be connected to three digital outputs on the Arduino board.
 It depends on the software which Arduino pins have to be used.
-For the exact pin-numbers you have to refer to the documentation of the library or the example code on which you build your project.
+For the exact pin-numbers you have to refer to the software documentation of the library or the example code on which you build your project.
 With most of the libraries for the ``MAX72XX`` you are free to choose any pins you like.

 If you read the datasheet for the ``MAX72XX`` you know that the drivers can be cascaded by simply connecting the signal ``DOut`` from